 A wart is a small growth on the skin that develops when the skin is infected by a virus, specifically the human papillomavirus (HPV).
-Plantar warts typically appear on the heels or other weight-bearing areas of the feet.
+Plantar warts typically appear on the heels, soles, and toes, or other weight-bearing areas of the feet.
 The virus enters the body through breaks in the skin, such as cuts, that are on the bottom of the feet.
 Plantar warts are more likely to affect children and teenagers, people with weakened immune systems, people who have a history with plantar warts, and people who walk barefoot in environments exposed to a wart-causing virus.

 If you suspect you have plantar warts, you may have the following symptoms: pain or tenderness while walking, a lesion that interrupts the ridges in the skin of your foot, small fleshy lesions on the bottom of the foot, or a callus where a wart has grown inward over a well-defined spot on the skin.
 Also, tiny black dots may be visible in the base of the lesion, which are actually dried blood contained in the infected capillaries.
 Also, warts tend to hurt more when squeezed side to side than when directly pushed down on.

 Schedule an Appointment

 Dr. Legel is currently accepting new patients with plantar warts and other foot/ankle conditions.
 To schedule your visit, please call our Dallas clinic at (214) 366-4600.
-You may also us our online contact form located at the top of this page.
+You may also use our online contact form located at the top of this page.